shipyardapp/Shipyard-Documentation/docs/tutorials/check-status.md

 ---
 id: check-status
-title: Using Guardrails to Make Check Status Vessels Run More Efficiently
+title: Efficiently Check Status with Guardrails
 hide_title: true
 description: In-depth tutorial to walk you through the steps needed to set up a check status Vessel efficiently.
 keywords:
   - guardrails
+  - check status
+  - refresh
-  - check-status
+  - status
 ---

-# Using Guardrails to Make Check Status Vessels Run More Efficiently
+# Efficiently Check Status with Guardrails

 ## Overview

-In this tutorial, we will walk through the steps to setup [guardrails](../reference/guardrails.md) in a check status Vessel to allow downstream processes to run more quickly.
+In this tutorial, we will walk through the steps to set up [guardrails](../reference/guardrails.md) for a Check Status Vessel to ensure that downstream processes don't run until an upstream job finishes.

 By the end of the tutorial, you'll be able to:

-- Set up a [Vessel](../reference/vessels.md) using a check status Blueprint.
+- Set up a [Vessel](../reference/vessels.md) using a Check Status Blueprint.
 - Set up [guardrails](../reference/guardrails.md) to make the Vessel run efficiently.

+### Background
+Shipyard's Check Status Blueprints are designed to quickly ping the desired vendor, asking "What's the status of job X?".
+If job X is incomplete, the Vessel will fail - by design.
+Vessels built with these Blueprints were designed to be used together with [guardrails](../reference/guardrails.md), which automatically retry a Vessel after seeing a failure.

+With guardrails in place, Shipyard will retry after a specified period of time and once again ask the vendor "What's the status of job X?".
+Once the vendor returns with any answer other than *incomplete*
+- If the answer is *success*, the Vessel will finish successfully.
+- If the answer is *errored*, *canceled*, or any other negative response, a unique exit code will be generated and the Vessel will error.
+If this exit code is found in the list of [exclusions](https://www.shipyardapp.com/docs/reference/guardrails/#exclude-exit-code-ranges) the Vessel will no longer be retried.

+With this strategy, Vessels built with the Check Status Blueprint will check the status the minimum number of times until a final answer is received.
+Since the time between retries is not part of [billable runtime](https://www.shipyardapp.com/docs/faqs/#how-do-you-calculate-billable-runtime) this is both a cost-effective and time-efficient strategy.

+Without this strategy there are two outcomes:
+- The Check Status Blueprint ends prematurely with an error, before the job has completed on the vendor's service.
+- Your Fleet runs without regard to a previously kicked off job's status.

 ## Setup

 :::note
 This tutorial will use the Check Sync Status Blueprint from Fivetran.
-The steps in this tutorial will work with any Integration that has a check status Blueprint such as dbt Cloud or Tableau.
+The steps in this tutorial will work with any Integration that has a **Check Status** Blueprint such as dbt Cloud or Tableau.
 :::

 1. Create a new Fleet.